sigrdrifa/lucid-from-html/README.md

 The options here:

-* -t &nbsp; _do not trim the ends of the strings from the whitespace characters_
+* -t &nbsp; _do not trim whitespace characters from the ends of the strings_
 * -s &nbsp; _create a standalone code, ready to compile_

 To see all options, run